WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: More Visual Results

 \subsection{Novel view synthesis}

-In Fig.~\ref{fig:ffgs_vis}, we present additional results of feedforward Gaussians and their corresponding novel view renderings.
+In Fig.~\ref{fig:ffgs_vis_add}, we present additional results of feedforward Gaussians and their corresponding novel view renderings.
 Whether the input consists of AI-generated videos or real multi-view images, our method consistently infers 3D Gaussian splatting with plausible geometric structures and renders high-quality novel view images.
 This demonstrates that our model generalizes effectively across diverse input scenarios.
-As shown in Fig.~\ref{fig:prior_nvs_vis}, we present additional comparisons of novel view rendering against the baselines.
-With the extra 3D prior provided as input, our method exhibits a clear performance improvement.